#1 Ranked Children’s Hospital by U.S. News & World Report

 Our primary team includes providers from Neurology, Pulmonary and Respiratory Diseases, and Developmental Medicine who work together to diagnose and treat a variety of complex and chronic sleep disorders.
 Associate members of our team are from other departments, including Otolaryngology and Communication Enhancement, Gastroenterology, Psychiatry/Psychology, Dentistry and Oral and Maxillofacial Surgery.
 We also work closely with your primary care physician.

 Our Center uses advanced methods and sleep-monitoring technologies to study your child’s sleep and breathing patterns throughout the night.
 In addition, we have an Actigraph monitor that records your child's sleep patterns throughout the course of the week.
 The Actigraph looks like a watch and is mailed to the patient after the physician places an order during the clinic visit.
 The patient wears the Actigraph watch for one to three weeks and the recorded data is reviewed by our Sleep physicians.
 The recorded data will allow us to noninvasively monitor the patient's sleep patterns.

 We try to quickly schedule consultations and sleep studies.
 All new patients must be seen by a sleep clinician prior to scheduling a sleep study.

-The Center for Pediatric Sleep Disorders at Boston Children’s Hospital provides careful evaluation and close follow-up of children who are experiencing sleep disorders.
+The Sleep Center at Boston Children’s Hospital provides careful evaluation and close follow-up of children who are experiencing sleep disorders.